hmrc/emailaddress/README.md

 emailaddress
 ==================

-Micro-library for validating and obfuscating email addresses
+Micro-library for typing, validating and obfuscating email addresses

 ### Address Typing & Validation
 The `EmailAddress` class will only accept valid addresses: